Redwood Coast Senior Center provides

-Author Charles Bush has lived on the Mendocino Coast for nearly four decades.
+Author Charles Bush has lived on the Mendocino Coast for more than four decades.
 Before coming to the Coast, he managed large residential service operations on college campuses.
 He co-founded Mendocino’s successful and long-lived Community School.
 Recently retired from his position as director of Chamisa Mesa School near Taos, New Mexico, he came back to the Coast to take it easy ... and NOW look what’s happened to him!
-'I love my work building community with elders here on the North Coast'.
+“I love my work building community with elders here on the North Coast”.

 Smells, Community and Freedom